 Miniature Pigs and Horses

-Miniature pigs and horses may be kept in a residential area with prior local government approval and upon an annual licence being obtained.
+Miniature pigs and horses may be kept in a residential area with prior local government approval and upon an annual licence application being obtained.
 There are restrictions and requirements under the City's Animals Local law 1999 for keeping a miniature pig or horse.
 Keeping a large animal such as a horse, pig or sheep is prohibited in most areas of Joondalup.

 From time to time, wildlife such as kangaroos find their way on the City’s roads which can potentially be harmful to the animal.
 It can also cause a danger to others, particularly road users that may not see or be aware of the animal on a road.
 In instances where wildlife is seen on roads, it is recommended that contact be made with the Department of Parks and Wild Life on 9474 9055 or the WA Police on 131 444, so that the animal can be removed or the traffic hazard identified.